goshhhy/witchburr/readme.md

 a C++20 assembly for ppc64

-witchburr is closely based on [oaknut], an assembly emitter for Aarch64. it is intended to be used the same way, and in the same places. some, but not all, of the source files are modified from those originally in oaknut.
+witchburr is closely based on [oaknut](https://github.com/merryhime/oaknut/), an assembly emitter for Aarch64. it is intended to be used the same way, and in the same places. some, but not all, of the source files are modified from those originally in oaknut.